Publications

 Marilena Lemonari, Andreas Panayiotou, Theodoros Kyriakou, Nuria Pelechano, Yiorgos Chrysanthou, Andreas Aristidou, Panayiotis Charalambous

-Computer Graphics Forum, May 2025
+Computer Graphics Forum, Volume 44, Issue 6., Sep 2025

 MPACT is a framework that transforms unlabelled crowd data into controllable simulation parameters using image-based encoding and a parameter prediction network trained on synthetic image–profile pairs.
 It enables intuitive crowd authoring and behavior analysis, achieving high scores in believability, plausibility, and behavioral fidelity across evaluations and user studies.